AcubeSAT/obc-software/README.md

     git clone https://gitlab.com/acubesat/obc/obc-software.git --recursive

 After cloning, the project must be imported to MPLAB.
-Make sure you have version **TADE** or a lot of merge conflicts will occur when generating the code.
+Make sure you have version **6.00**.
+During the MPLAB installation, uncheck 8 and 16 bit MCUs.